teq-niq/pingfed-automation/Setup.md

 - Java, Maven and Ant should be configured in Path environment variable.
 - A running mysql with root user credentials to enable creation of a user,  schema and tables in the mysql for use by pingfederate.
 - Ensure ports 9999, 9031, 8080, 8081 are available and not in use before proceeding.
-- Some example projects are also included which can be run on localhost easily assuming a desktop machine.

 ## The steps
 Clone the project from - here to a suitable folder in your machine.